 GIBSON: Well, I think that people will always react favorably if a story that they're being told is compelling and if it's being told responsibly, which I believe I did, you know?
 There are people with axes to grind who go, "Violence, violence!" you know, and not excessively so, not for the subject matter, I don't think.

-I think, you know, if you look at yourself, Sean Hannity, right, you can go back, if you could trace your ancestry right back, you'd probably find at the bottom some kind of Viking slave trader who was, you know, stealing people from convents and selling them for money.
+HANNITY: I watched you on Viking slave trader who was, you know, stealing people from convents and selling them for money.

 HANNITY: Oh, great.

 GIBSON: You know, who knows?
 But we are the sum of everything that went before us.

 GIBSON: I think we have all of these ancestral "chi" thing that goes back.
 That's why some people think they're reincarnated.
 And I think it's this: It's that feeling like, "Oh, man, I've been here before."
 It's where you came from, all those generations back.
 It remains with you.
 So who knows?
 There's all sorts of unknown dark stuff, you know?